-IMCORP's Factory Grade® assessment indicated a PD site in an underground medium voltage power cable at a wind farm in Texas.
+IMCORP's Factory Grade® assessment indicated a PD site in an underground medium voltage power cable.
 Initial inspection of the PD site did not show any evidence of an issue.
-IMCORP's confidence in our assessment prompted a more thorough analysis of the cable.
-A 60-foot section was sent to the cable's manufacturer to conduct further testing to verify IMCORP's claims.
-The manufacturer performed a simple DC HiPot to force the cable to failure.
-Once the cable failed, the manufacturer removed the jacket and found a compromised section in the semi-con.
-Upon this discovery, they referenced the relevant manufacturing records for the cable.
-Neutral wires had broken during the cable's fabrication; to repair this, it had been necessary to cut through the cable's jacket.
-Inadvertently, the semi-con had also been cut during this process.
-This was not detected before the cable shipped because the QC partial discharge test was never repeated after the repair; so, the cable shipped defective.
+According to the latest study no visual evidence is reported in nearly 20% of cases during the field investigation of substandard cable performance.
+The substandard PD site location was sent to the cable manufacturer to conduct a root cause analysis.
+Since the manufacturer did not have defect location capability, they performed a simple voltage withstand test to force the defect to fail.
+Once the cable failed, the manufacturer removed the jacket and found a damaged section of the cable's outer semicon layer.
+Upon this discovery, they referenced the relevant manufacturing records.
+The concentric neutral wires were severed during fabrication.
+To repair the wires, the cable jacket was removed and semicon layer was inadvertently nicked.
+This defect was not detected before the cable shipped because the QC partial discharge test was never repeated after the repair; so, the cable shipped defective.

-The rectangular section draws attention to the point of the cut in the semi-con; the dashed line draws attention to the cut itself.
-It should be noted that IMCORP's Factory Grade® assessment detected PD activity before the fault in the semi-con material had occurred, as that was a result of subsequent DC HiPot testing.
+The white markings in the picture below points out the cut in the semicon layer.
+The dashed line draws attention to the cut itself.
+Note, IMCORP's Factory Grade® assessment detected PD activity before the fault in the cable which is a result of manufacturer's laboratory destructive voltage breakdown test.